haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 In this case our rationale is to define the two residues as active and to define the solvent-exposed residues around them as passive.

-We assume that our mutagenesis-mapped residues are Tyrosine 37 and Lysine 46.
+We assume that our mutagenesis-mapped residues are **Tyrosine 37** and **Lysine 46**.

-PICTURE

 First, let's extract the solvent-exposed residues on the antigen.
-Once again, we will use the calc_accessibility command.
+Once again, we will use the `calc_accessibility` command.

 <a class="prompt prompt-cmd">
 haddock3-restraints calc_accessibility 7EKG_clean.pdb